 Miniature French Bull Terrier is a hybrid, and as such, the breeder needs to be very experienced and careful when choosing from both breeds gene pools.

-Also, such breeders also have the well being of the breed in mind, and their goal is to improve the breed and make it as healthy as possible.
+Also, such breeders have the well being of the breed in mind, and their goal is to improve the breed and make it as healthy as possible.

 So, with such expertise, it’s natural that the price of a puppy is high.
-But, you can be certain that the puppy you are buying, is really high-quality.
+But, you can be certain that the puppy you are buying, is high-quality.

 On the other hand, if the breeder lacks the breeding experience and isn’t careful when choosing the breeding partner for his dog, and doesn’t have both dogs tested for genetically heritable problems, the puppies will most likely have health problems.